islamicity24/AmazonCity/MOd 10 Automating Infrastructure Deployment Lab .md

 22. Browse to the AWS CloudFormation service and confirm that your stack update completed successfully.
     - The stack should show status UPDATE_COMPLETE.
     - If the stack does not attain a status of UPDATE_COMPLETE, try these troubleshooting tips.

-            -If you see that the stack has a ROLLBACK status of some kind, go the Events tab and search for an UPDATE_FAILED entry.
+        - If you see that the stack has a ROLLBACK status of some kind, go the Events tab and search for an UPDATE_FAILED entry.
 (Read the Status reason for that event to understand why the stack update failed.)
         - After you think that you resolved any errors, run the update-stack command again.
 In the console, return to the AWS CloudFormation stack and go to the Events tab to confirm whether you successfully updated the stack.
         - Repeat as necessary.

 23. Verify success.